 - Quality: CBD oil is still highly unregulated, making it hard to test for things like quality and consistency.
 In some cases, there might be added ingredients that a brand does not disclose on the bottle.
 The best way to know exactly what’s in your CBD oil is to make it yourself using natural ingredients.

 - Potency: The cost of high-potency CBD oil can be quite high.
 And even then, the strength listed might not be entirely representative of how well the blend will work for you.
 You can control the potency of your oil by formulating it yourself and testing different recipes to achieve your desired potency.
+You can also choose strains that contain specific potencies of other cannabinoids like cannabinol or cannabigerol.

 The Downside of Making your own CBD oil